GOP 2024 contenders enter Iowa, wary of Trump's long shadow - WTMJ

 “There are Trumpsters who can’t wait for him to run again.
 They are the ones still moaning and groaning that they were cheated out of the election,” said Gwen Ecklund, a veteran former county chairwoman in conservative western Iowa.
 “But there are some — average, rank-and-file Republicans — who are turning the page.”

 That’s who Pompeo will be looking for in this very early phase.
-The former top Trump diplomat and successful Kansas politician planned to speak Friday with a regular Republican breakfast group and up-and-coming Republicans in Des Moines as well as meet privately with top Iowa party officials.
+The former top Trump diplomat and successful Kansas politician spoke on Friday with a regular Republican breakfast group and up-and-coming Republicans in Des Moines, and he planned to meet privately with top Iowa party officials.

 Pompeo is fresh off a national political speaking debut at the American Conservative Union’s CPAC conference last month in Florida.
 As he’s expected to in Iowa, Pompeo subtly distinguished himself, without alienating Republicans still loyal to Trump and hoping for a 2024 comeback.